 Trello

-Trello is a simple tool that uses boards, lists, and cards to help teams stay organized.
-It works especially well for small teams or individuals who want a clear view of tasks.
-The setup is very visual—think sticky notes on a whiteboard, but digital.
-Each card can hold checklists, comments, due dates, and files.
-Trello is often used for content planning, to-do lists, and team projects where things don’t get too complex.
+Trello is a simple software management tool that uses boards, lists, and cards to help teams stay organized.
+It’s great for small teams or individuals who want a clear view of tasks.

 - Kanban-style boards: Organize tasks by dragging cards between columns like “To Do,” “Doing,” and “Done.”